DanielMzLz/pywid-csv/README.md

 ## Notes
 - Importing a file will handle exactly the same as if the default file was imported, it'll just utilize the different source.
 - If one of the retrieved values is completely empty, both the parser and the grapher will automatically exclude it.
+- Also, I'm pretty noob at all of this.
+If you have any recommendations, questions or comments, please do send them to me at daniel2002munoz@gmail.com!

 [Back To The Top](#pywid-csv)